microsoft/language-server-protocol/indexFormat/specification.md

 which made the moniker specific to the npm `mobx` package.
 In addition information about the `mobx` package itself got emitted.
 Please note that since this is an import moniker the `nextMoniker` edge points from the `npm` moniker to the `tsc` moniker.

 Usually monikers are attached to result sets since they are the same for all ranges pointing to the result set.
-However for dumps that don't use result sets, monikers can also be emitted on ranges.
+However, for dumps that don't use result sets, monikers can also be emitted on ranges.

 For tools processing the dump and importing it into a database it is sometime useful to know whether a result is local to a file or not (for example function arguments can only be navigated inside the file).
 To help postprocessing tools to decide this LSIF generation tools should generate a moniker for locals as well.
 The corresponding kind to use is `local`.
 The identifier should still be unique inside the document.